-Throughout my life art making has been a way to express and reflect.
-Sometimes it is personal and sometimes, a way to share and communicate.
+Throughout my life both art making and meditation have been ways to connect with my self and the world.
+Sometimes personal and sometimes, a way to share and communicate.

-Encouraging, facilitating and bearing witness to this process in others drives my work as an Art Therapist and has lead to the rich and full experience I have had during my career so far.
+Encouraging, facilitating and bearing witness to this process in others drives my work as a psychotherapist and has lead to the rich and full experience I have had during my career so far.

 I graduated, lectured and supervised at one of the leading Universities for Art Psychotherapy in the United Kingdom.
 I have 6 years experience working as an Art Therapist across diverse settings including adult mental health, children's and families's services and within the school system.
 I am registered with the UK Health Care Professionals’ Council, which means that my standards of practice are checked.
 I am also supervised weekly by an American Registered Art Therapist.